harshvaish/Pielleai/README.md

 - These triggers are essential for maintaining consistency between event scheduling and artist availability.
 - Do not remove or alter them without verifying downstream logic.

+GOLDEN RULE FOR EVENTS
+Handle update of info data in business logic.
+The availability and status updates are handled in the database triggers.

 INDEXES & EXTENSIONS
 This project requires the following PostgreSQL extensions to be enabled in the extensions schema: